domino14/aerolith-infra/README.md

 - Macondo: `github.com/domino14/macondo`  (2)
     + This is a helper app that is used for blank bingo generation, build challenges, and finding word anagrams (in the flashcards app.)
 It is written in Go.

-- Word DB maker: `github.com/domino14/word_db_maker`  (3)
+- Word DB server: `github.com/domino14/word_db_server`  (3)
     + Used to make the initial word databases / lexica from lexicon files.
-Whilst I cannot distribute the lexicon files myself due to copyright restrictions, these can be downloaded from several places, and `word_db_maker` can create the lexica.
+Whilst I cannot distribute the lexicon files myself due to copyright restrictions, these can be downloaded from several places, and `word_db_server` can create the lexica.

 - Postgres: The postgres database (plain docker package)
 - Redis: Used for Django Channels (plain docker package)